corda/corda/docs/source/permissioning.rst

 4. Create a new Java keystore named ``truststore.jks`` and store the root network CA's certificate in it using the alias ``cordarootca``

-   * This keystore will be provisioned to the individual nodes later.
-The `truststore.jks` needs to be given to the node before it registers with the doorman by the network operator.
+   * This keystore must then be provisioned to the individual nodes later so they can store it in their ``certificates`` folder

 .. warning:: The root network CA's private key should be protected and kept safe.